-animations, the ball entered the stage from the right side and moved in a perfectly horizontal trajectory.
-In six of the test animations, the ball deflected off of the wedge, which did (4 animations) or did not (2) change whether it went into the goal (see Fig. 2a).
-In two other animations (not included in analyses, see below), the ball did not interact with the wedge, and simply moved across the field in a straight line.
+We created a total of eight test animations and two training animations.
+In all test animations, the ball entered the stage from the right side and moved in a perfectly horizontal trajectory.
+In six of the test animations, the ball deflected off of the wedge, which did (four animations) or did not (two) change whether it went into the goal (see Figure 2a).
+In two other animations (not included in analyses; see below), the ball did not interact with the wedge and simply moved across the field in a straight line.

-Along with each test animation, we made a still image that showed the entire trajectory the ball had taken (as seen in Fig. 2a), which was visible while the child was answering the counterfactual question, thus reducing memory load.
-In addition, we constructed still images representing four counterfactual possibilities for each animation (Fig. 2b).
+Along with each test animation, we made a still image that showed the entire trajectory the ball had taken (as seen in Figure 2a), which was visible while the child was answering the counterfactual question, thus reducing memory load.
+In addition, we constructed still images representing four counterfactual possibilities for each animation (Figure 2b).
 In these counterfactual possibilities, the wedge was removed, and the complete trajectory of the ball was shown as in the still image of the actual event.
 These four possibilities were constructed in systematic ways for the six items in which the ball interacted with the wedge.

-- 'Correct' (red): In this image, the ball starts from the same point of origin as in the actual event, and follows the same initial (horizontal) trajectory all the way to the far side of the display.
-This is the normatively correct option, that preserves all of the initial conditions of the actual event except for the antecedent of the counterfactual question. - 'Match origin' (yellow): The ball starts from the same point of origin, but follows a diagonal, rather than horizontal, initial trajectory.
-The end-point of the ball's motion is in fact matched to the actual event in which it deflected off the wedge.
-Thus, this option preserves the origin but not the trajectory of the ball's motion in the actual event. - 'Match trajectory' (purple): The ball follows a horizontal trajectory, as it does in the actual event, but starts from a different location on the right side of the display.
-The end-point of the ball's motion is matched to the actual event in which it deflected off the wedge.
-Thus, this option preserves the trajectory but not the origin of the ball's motion in the actual event. - 'Match neither' (blue): The ball starts from the same location as the 'match trajectory' item, but follows an upward diagonal trajectory, ending in the same place as the 'correct' item.
-This option preserves neither the origin of the ball's motion nor its initial trajectory from the actual event.
+- "Correct" (Red, bottom right of Figure 2b).
+In this image, the ball starts from the same point of origin, as in the actual event, and follows the same initial (horizontal) trajectory all the way to the far side of the display.
+This is the normatively correct option, which preserves all of the initial conditions of the actual event except for the antecedent of the counterfactual question. - 2.
+"Match origin" (yellow, top left of Figure 2b).
+The ball starts from the same point of origin but follows a diagonal, rather than horizontal, initial trajectory.
+The endpoint of the ball's motion is in fact matched to the actual event in which it deflected off the wedge.
+Thus, this option preserves the origin but not the trajectory of the ball's motion in the actual event. - 3.
+"Match trajectory" (purple, bottom left of Figure 2b).
+The ball follows a horizontal trajectory, as it does in the